aqsasajjad2007-netizen/student-registration-v2/README.md

 Aqsa

-This project is part of my journey to becoming a front-end developer.
+This project is part of my journey of becoming a front-end developer.